PrefectHQ/prefect/docs/guides/state-change-hooks.md

 ### Send a notification when a flow run fails

 State change hooks enable you to customize messages sent when tasks transition between states, such as sending notifications containing sensitive information when tasks enter a `Failed` state.
-Let's run a client-side hook upon a flow run entering a `Failed` state.
+Here's an example of running a client-side hook upon a flow run entering a `Failed` state:

 ```python
 from prefect import flow